Szybet/esp-idf-platformio/examples/wifi/wifi_enterprise/README.md

 5. Enable WiFi enterprise mode.
 6. Connect to AP using esp_wifi_connect().

-*Note:*
-1. The certificates currently are generated and are present in examples/wifi/wifi_enterprise/main folder.
+*Note:* 1.
+The certificates currently are generated and are present in examples/wifi/wifi_enterprise/main folder.
         2. The expiration date of the certificates is 2027/06/05.
-3. In case using suite-b, please go into `generate_certs` directory, then execute the script as `python generate_certs.py <cert_type> sha384` to create appropriate certificates such as RSA-3072 or p384 EC certificates.
+        3. In case using suite-b, please use appropriate certificates such as RSA-3072 or p384 EC certificates.

 The steps to create new certificates are given below.

-The file ca.pem, ca.key, server.pem, server.crt and server.key can be used to configure AP with enterprise encryption.
+## The file ca.pem, ca.key, server.pem, server.crt and server.key can be used to configure AP with enterprise encryption.

 ## How to use Example